Baron-Huang/CtrASC/README.md

 ## 🛠️ Getting Started

-To get started with **AE-PATH**, follow the installation instructions below.
+To get started with **CrtASC**, follow the installation instructions below.

 1. Clone the repo